 - Remind your child not to run with the IV pump or ride on the pole.

-- When your child is out of the room with the pump, an adult should be with her at all times.
+- When out of the room with the pump, your child should be with an adult at all times.
 Be extremely careful when getting on and off the elevators.

 If you have questions about IV pumps, do not hesitate to ask your child’s nurse.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.

 St. Jude complies with health care-related federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.

 ATTENTION: If you speak another language, assistance services, free of charge, are available to you.
 Call 1-866-278-5833 (TTY: 1-901-595-1040).

 ATENCIÓN: si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
 Llame al 1-866-278-5833 (TTY: 1-901-595-1040).

 تنبيه: إذا كنت تتحدث باللغة العربية فيمكنك الاستعانة بخدمات المساعدة اللغوية المتوفرة لك مجانا. .يرجى الاتصال بالرقم.
 5833-278-866-1 (الهاتف النصي: 1040-595-901-1).